syncfusion-content/blazor-docs/blazor/common/data-binding/grpc-data-binding.md

 ---
 layout: post
-title: "How to bind data to the Syncfusion Blazor components using gRPC service | Syncfusion"
+title: "Bind data to the Blazor components using gRPC service | Syncfusion"
-description: "How to consume data from gRPC service and bind it to the Syncfusion Component."
+description: "Checkout and learn here all about how to consume data from gRPC service and bind it to the Syncfusion Component."
-platform: "Blazor"
+platform: Blazor
 component: Common
 documentation: ug
 ---

-# How to Bind Data to the Syncfusion Blazor Components Using gRPC Service
+# Bind Data to the Syncfusion Blazor Components Using gRPC Service

 In this topic, you can learn how to consume data from [gRPC](https://grpc.io/) service and bind it to a Syncfusion Blazor Component.